by ALEC SMART

 On 21 March it was revealed that Ruby Princess, which left Sydney on March 8, logged 158 cases of varying illnesses aboard during its short cruise around the Pacific to New Zealand and back.
 The ship’s doctor conducted 13 swab tests for coronavirus and found three passengers and one crew member infected with covid-19.
 Those affected disembarked to undergo treatment in Sydney upon its return, while the crew member remained in isolation on board the ship.

 The rest of the passengers disembarked without coronavirus testing, despite some being exposed to the infected passengers.
 Two who later tested positive for coronavirus boarded a flight home to Darwin.
-Since then, the number of people diagnosed with coronavirus who were on-board the Ruby Princess has accelerated from four to 440.
-NSW Health said 171 of those remained in NSW while 122 travelled interstate.
+In the following fortnight, the number of people diagnosed with coronavirus who were on-board the Ruby Princess has accelerated from four to 440.
+It has now surpassed 660, plus over 200 of the 1148 crew members.
+NSW Health said 171 of those passengers remained in NSW while the rest travelled interstate.

-NSW Health Minister Brad Hazzard subsequently told reporters “There were some people on board the cruise ship who presented with flu-like symptoms.
+After the Ruby Princess docking scandal was publicised, NSW Health Minister Brad Hazzard told reporters “There were some people on board the cruise ship who presented with flu-like symptoms.
 One of those passengers was not at all well, and was taken off the ship and has been taken to a hospital here in Sydney, and is being cared for.
 That particular passenger, now patient, is not particularly well.”

 A woman in her 70s then succumbed to coronavirus pneumonia and died; another four fatalities occurred over the following week.